alus-it/AirNavigator/release/README.txt

 AirNavigator - README file

-The aim of this project is to develop an experimental GPS navigation application for ultralight/microlight aircrafts, using as hardware a vehicular and inexpensive TomTom navigator.
+The aim of this project is to develop an experimental GPS navigation application for light aircraft’s, using as hardware a vehicular and inexpensive TomTom navigator.
 The program, given a flight plan defined by the user, is able to provide navigation indications, including an HSI (Horizontal Situation Indicator), along all the way points of the route until the final destination.

 DISCLAIMER

 This software is open source and free: it comes without any warranty.
 This is an experimental project.
 During a real flight this program must not be used as the only navigation system.

+FEATURES

+	Basic touch screen interface
+	Tracking of: position, altitude, speed and direction during flight in GPX track files Calculation of routes using Great Circle distance Calculation of sunrise and sunset time along the route Normal distribution: to be used in parallel with the original TomTom software Standalone distribution with own operating system: to be used without the original TomTom software Estimation of remaining fuel
+	XML configuration file
+	GPS and touch screen managed by parallel threads

 REQUIREMENTS